BearDimonR/aws_deployment/README.md

 1. Create `.env` file and copy content from `.infrastructure_output`

-2. Add variables DOMAIN_NAME (which you created before) and DOMAIN_EMAIL (which will be used by certbot for maintenance), so the keys of `.env` is equal to the `.env.example`
+2. Add variables `DOMAIN_NAME` (which you created before) and `DOMAIN_EMAIL` (which will be used by certbot for maintenance), so the keys of `.env` is equal to the `.env.example`

-3. Be sure that you can access your ec2 instance with the DOMAIN_NAME
+3. Be sure that you can access your ec2 instance with the domain

 2. Open terminal in root project folder.

 3. Run `deploy.sh`

-4. Access it with your DOMAIN_NAME, you should see text message.
+4. Access it with your domain, you should see text message.